valu-digital/wp-testing-tools/README.md

 but it requires a working WordPress installation to be used.
 Unfortunately setting up one is very laborious which is why many especially smaller plugins omit tests completely.
-So the humble mission of this project is make that barrier go away completely so there would be no execuses to not write tests for WordPress plugins! 💪
+So the humble mission of this project is make that barrier go away completely so there would be no excuses to not write tests for WordPress plugins! 💪

 This project contains following components: